commontoolsinc/tutorials/state.md

 There are many ways to create cells and we'll get to all of them, but for now, we'll start with the `cell<T>()` function available in Recipes.
 You've already used this in {ref}`calling_llm`

 Creating a cell is quite easy!
+Let's create the beginnings of a character sheet, one you might use playing a table top role playing game.
+Don't worry if you don't get the reference, it should be easy to follow.

 ```{code-block} typescript
 export default recipe("state test", () => {
   const characterName = cell<string>("");